 Yes, you can serve raw uncooked asparagus instead of cooked.
 The spears do need a little additional prep.
 Peel off the tough fibrous outer layers and slice the spears into thin strips before serving.
 For serving raw asparagus, thinner stalks of fresh tender asparagus work best.

-Grated parmesan cheese is a great addition when the salad is served warm or crumbled feta or goat cheese when served cold.
+Grated parmesan cheese is a great addition or crumbled feta or goat cheese.
 Fresh herbs such as parsley, dill, or chives, freshly cracked black pepper, some nuts or sunflower seeds for extra flavor.

 More Asparagus Recipes